Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 ---

-This Event will be held on 6 May 2025 at the CPSWeek.
-Please Check info on other events at [CPSWeek 2025 website](https://cps-iot-week2025.ics.uci.edu/events.php).
+This Event will be held on 6 May 2025 at the CPS-IoT Week.
+Please Check info on other events at [CPS-IoT Week 2025 website](https://cps-iot-week2025.ics.uci.edu/events.php).

 ## Scope